frnmst/automated-tasks/docs/rules.rst

 File naming
 -----------

-Configuration and systemd unit files follow naming schemes that makes easier to connect multiple services to configurations and multiple configurations to scripts.
+Configuration and systemd unit files follow naming schemes that make easier to relate multiple services to configurations and multiple configurations to scripts.

 Variables